wilsonCernWq/QCT/README.md

-# WarmT Image Composer
-Testing program for our new image composition

-# Build
+# Quick Compositing Toolkit

+# How to build it
 ```
 mkdir build
 cd build